 “It was very important to Mrs. Kroc and to us that a lack of financial aid not stand in the way of anyone using this facility,” Darden said.
 “We will have a sliding membership scale and scholarship opportunities as well so that the promise of doing the most good for those in the most need may still be fulfilled.”

-Working with local architects, Tymoff+Moss, The Salvation Army has been able to assemble a team of local associates so that growth and opportunities from the construction of the $40 million facility will benefit the local area.
-Additionally, working closely with this team, The Salvation Army is excited to announce that the facility will open the weekend of April 25-27, 2014.
+Working with local architects, Tymoff+Moss, The Salvation Army was able to assemble a team of local associates so that growth and opportunities from the construction of the $40 million facility benefiedt the local area.

 The Kroc Center held its Weekend of Hope grand opening celebration from April 25-27, 2014 and officially opened its doors to the community on April 28, 2014.